Europe promises to reopen for summer tourism in wake of coronavirus

 "It may help to move the infection in a negative direction.
 Of course, the borders must also be seen in the context of what is happening in the countries around us."
 Frederiksen went on to suggest Denmark would not reopen borders until "at least."

-Iceland brought temporary internal border controls last month, banning all foreign nationals, except EU/EEA, EFTA or UK nationals, while everyone arriving from outside the country has been required to complete a 14-day quarantine since April 24.
+Iceland brought temporary internal border controls last month, banning all foreign nationals, except for nationals of the EU and associated European countries.
+Everyone arriving from outside the country has been required to complete a 14-day quarantine since April 24.

 The Nordic country is now preparing to reopen in a bid to undo some of the damage caused by the closure.